breezy-team/loggerhead/docs/index.rst

 Running Loggerhead as a Daemon
 ------------------------------

-To run loggerhead as a linux daemon:
+To run Loggerhead as a linux daemon:

 1) Copy the ``loggerheadd`` scipt to ``/etc/init.d``